-That the Board approve a contract with Treasure Coast Speech-Language Pathology, LLC for the employment of one Speech Therapist under contract effective August 1, 2013, through July 31, 2014.
+That the Board approve a contract with Treasure Coast Therapeutics, P.A. to provide speech therapy services for students effective August 1, 2013, through July 31, 2014.

 This is a renewal contract with no changes.
 Medicaid is billed for services to eligible students.
 The agreement is included in Board member agendas and is available upon request in the office of the Coordinator of Exceptional Student Education.